Keep Calm and Carry On

 Now that might be a reason to stress about.
 But in our lives today everything is becoming a stressor.
 Today I stood in a long line at the grocery store finding myself getting angry about the fact that there wasn’t another cashier.
 Really?
 The great thing however is that as soon as this thought popped in my head, my other, newly trained, reflex kicked in.
 I immediately question my thinking and reminded myself to ‘stay calm and carry on’.

 Yes, there are situations in life that are worth pausing, feeling the pain, and honoring the significant impact that moment is having on your life.
 An example for me would be my divorce 10 years ago.
 You can’t roll pass those moments in life.
 Reflecting, recognizing the specific feelings (anger, sadness, fear, etc), and soothing yourself (or with the help of someone else) is critical.
 But even in these circumstances there comes a point where it’s time to move on and to continue life to the best of your ability.

 If we are honest with ourselves we do stress a lot about things that in the bigger picture are not worth stressing about.
 Traffic, showing up somewhere too late, having too much on your plate, the laundry piling up, or standing in line at the store, the list goes on and on and on.

-There is one technique that was the biggest game changer for me.
+There is one technique that made the biggest impact for me.
 The realization that I’m in full control (or can be) of how I react to any given situation.
 Said in another way, you need to choose optimism and seeing the good in the situation rather than choosing to be a victim of the circumstances.
 You move from angry or worried to staying calm.